AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 ## ▶️ Tasks

+### Application Tasks

 Task play an important role in build/run as well as exporting of packages.
 There are different ones available, based on how you plan to run and or package your project.
 Each project can also include multiple Task, so you can easily switch between building one project for multiple devices.
 The option to Export Release Build will ask which Task to export.

+As of V0.8.2, you can now set custom build/run main application files and destination folders, allowing you to build/launch multiple Tasks at the same time with a different project.

+With V0.11.0, you can now specify a specific SDK to use for that task.

+This can be useful if you want to build and run a desktop, Android and iOS build from the same code base at the same time!

 - ![](Images/as3-air/as3-air.png) **AIR** - Desktop builds.